codersclub/emlog.ml/docs/faq.md

 # &#x1f36c; Emlog Pro FAQ

-## Can old versions of emlog5.3.1 and 6.0.0 be upgraded to pro?
+## Can old versions of Emlog 5.3.1 and 6.0.0 be upgraded to pro?

 Yes, please refer to the following upgrade guide:

 * 6.0.0 upgrade guide: [upgrade 6.0.0 to pro](600toPro/)
 * 5.3.1 upgrade guide: [upgrade 5.3.1 to pro](531toPro/)

-The old version of templates and plug-ins can be used in the emlog pro version without special adaptation.
+The old version of templates and plug-ins can be used in the Emlog Pro version without special adaptation.
 In addition, the old template plug-ins are mostly developed based on php5.6, and the PHP version can be switched to php5.6.

 ## What editor does the Pro version use by default?